-Cauliflower Ranch-Parmesan Baked Bites
+Cauliflower Ranch-Parmesan Baked Bites is amazingly delicious, easy and so versatile.

-This recipe is amazingly delicious, easy and so versatile that you can pretty much use any flavor that you want or desire.
+You can pretty much use any flavor that you want or desire.
 After testing several different coatings or flavors, my family liked this one the best.

 - 1 head cauliflower cut into florets (about 1 to 1 1/2 lb)